Frequently Asked Questions

 What classes do you offer?

-See attached UBCS Academic Information
+See linked UBCS Academic Information.

 What are some of the major changes my Elementary student will see when they go into Middle School (5th Grade)?

 A1.
 Schedule: Middle School students will begin to follow the bell schedule and will change classrooms for just a few classes.
-Elementary students are already used to changing classes for their related arts – Music, Art, PE, Library.
+Elementary students are already used to changing classes for their related arts – Music, Art, PE, Library, STEM.
 In our 5th and 6th Grade classes, we try to keep the “transition” minor to acclimate the students well.
 5th and 6th Grade students will change classes for History and Science; in addition, 6th Graders will change class for English and Reading.
 Once students get into 7th Grade, each subject is in a different class.
 All students are given time in between classes to use the restroom, stop at their lockers, and to arrive to their next class on time.

 A2.
 Policies: Beginning in Middle School, students use an agenda book to write down assignments and record any notes or needed work.
 In 5th and 6th Grade, students and parents are given a weekly “Activity Sheet” which outlines the coming week’s announcements and test or quiz schedule.
 Beginning in 7th Grade, students are expected to record all assignments in their agenda book.
 All teachers utilize an internet-based program, RenWeb, to upload assignments and schedules for students.
 All MS and HS students and parents have access to this (in case an agenda book is lost).
 Parents and students have multiple ways to stay informed of assignments and announcements.